13suits/HardBank-frontend-v0.1/README.md

 We assume that React is already installed on your device, and suggest using Virtual Studio Code.

-Per normative standards, the following commands will launch the app in your localhost:3000
+The following commands will launch the app in your localhost:3000

 ### `npm install`
 ### `npm start`